 Billings is a very small city located in the state of Missouri.
 With a population of 1,152 people and just one neighborhood, Billings is the 345th largest community in Missouri.

-Billings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Billings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Billings are a mix of both white- and blue-collar jobs.
 Overall, Billings is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Billings who work in office and administrative support (18.71%), sales jobs (8.77%), and healthcare suport services (8.19%).

 Telecommuters are a relatively large percentage of the workforce: 7.40% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Billings’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Billings’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Billings, however, the average commute to work is quite long.
 On average, people spend 30.36 minutes each day getting to work, which is significantly higher than the national average.